Candle Burning Tips

 Firstly we’ve already set you off on the right foot by hand making your candle using natural soyabean (vegetable) wax and the finest vegan friendly fragrances- two ingredients that work together to give your candle an even, cleaner burn with fabulous scent throw and good burn time.
 Now you need to do your bit!

 Put the candle in a safe and sensible place.
-Find a flat and fire resistance surface away from any flammable materials (like your curtains!), vibrations, keep your candle wax free from foreign debris (matches, wick cuttings) and definitely out of reach of any kids and pets!
+Find a flat and heat/fire resistance surface away from any flammable materials (like your curtains!), vibrations, keep your candle wax free from foreign debris (matches, wick cuttings) and definitely out of reach of any kids and pets!

 Keep out of the draft!
 You also don’t want your candle sat in any major drafts - a dancing flame may look pretty but with the heat being pushed all over the place it is one of the quickest routes to a tunnelling candle!

 Trim the wick!
 A wick that is too long puts you on the road to a collapsed or drowned wick and increases the risk of sooting so before each burn we recommend trimming the wick to a ¼ of an inch (about 5mm).